livecomsjournal/article_templates/information_for_authors.md

 v1.0: Accepted form of paper, following all editor- and publisher-requested revisions
 v1.1: One section of v1.0 text is revised for clarity or textual accuracy
 v1.14: Fourteenth non-trivial revision to v1.0 text
-... continued ...
+...
 v2.0 : Second Accepted form of paper, following all editor- and publisher-requested revisions
 etc.

-Authors may consider adding a descriptive tag to pre-submission draft versions (e.g., v0.1-draft5) or drafts of the manuscript as it transition from one major version to another (e.g., v2.0-alpha5 to indicate a pre-review draft of v2.0).
-The format of these tags is not specified by the LiveCoMS guidelines.
+Authors may add a descriptive tag to pre-submission versions (e.g., v0.1-draft5) or drafts of the manuscript as it transitions from one major version to another (e.g., v2.0-alpha3 to indicate a pre-review draft of v2.0).
+Authors are free to use these tags as they see fit, but tags must not be used in official releases of the manuscript.

 #### Change logs